Telefonica/living-app-v2-react-template/.github/instructions/code-style.instructions.md

 - use `it` for test cases.
 - use `describe` for grouping test cases.
 - use `jest.mock()` for mocking modules.
+- the first describe block should be the name of the symbol being tested, if its a component: "<ComponentName />"; if its a function: "functionName()"; if its and object: "objectName {}".
 - use playwright for e2e testing.
 - e2e testing files should be named `*.splec.ts`.
 - e2e testing files should be placed in the `tests/integration` folder.